See all articles

 Project candidates

-Now we can work on the `candidates` query to find the best candidates for a project based on the number of matched skills and sum of experience in those skills.
+Now we can work on the `candidates` query to find the best candidates for a project based on the number of matched skills and the sum of experience in those skills.

 We will start with defining our candidate type: